 Almost all compact crossovers have a 4-cylinder engine—probably one reason towing limits are generally low—though some are turbocharged.
 Only a few entries offer a V6.

-There are four hybrids in the class—the Kia Niro, Nissan Rogue, Subaru Crosstrek, and Toyota RAV4.
-The Kia Niro and Subaru Crosstrek are more car-like than the rest of the segment—the Crosstrek is essentially a beefed-up version of the Subaru Impreza compact car.
+There are five hybrids in the class—the Jeep Wrangler, Kia Niro, Mitsubishi Outlander, Nissan Rogue, and Toyota RAV4.
+The Kia Niro and Subaru Crosstrek are more car-like than the rest of the segment—the Niro is not available with all-wheel drive, and the Crosstrek is essentially a beefed-up version of the Subaru Impreza compact car.
+The new Chevrolet Equinox and GMC Terrain both offer an available diesel engine.
 The Jeep Wrangler stands out as the class’s lone convertible.
 It comes only with 4-wheel drive and is available in 2- and 4-door versions, both offered with a convertible soft top or removable hard top.

-There are only two members of this class that have bodies long enough to offer a 3rd-row seat: the Mitsubishi Outlander and Nissan Rogue.
-Both 3rd rows are quite cramped, not surprisingly, but are still useful for children and short trips.
+There are only three members of this class that have bodies long enough to offer a 3rd-row seat: the Mitsubishi Outlander, Nissan Rogue, and Volkswagen Tiguan.
+These 3rd rows are quite cramped, not surprisingly, but are still useful for children and short trips.